 Also check out:

-Finally, the one thing all firefighters need is the support of the members of the public.
-Here are some great charities around the world that support firefighters.
+The one thing all firefighters need is support from members of the public.
+Here are some great charities around the world that support firefighters and the amazing work they do.

 In the UK check out – https://www.firefighterscharity.org.uk/Donate?gclid=CO6-wIim0dMCFYY_GwodE1wBmQ